BruhNav/RatInAMaze/README.md

-SolveMaze module:(Using Backtracking Algorithm) finds the optimal path to reach the end of the maze given by MazeMaps and gives the string output of direction asL for left R for right
+SolveMaze module:(Using Backtracking Algorithm) finds the optimal path to reach the end of the maze given by MazeMaps and gives the string output of direction as L for left R for right
 U for up and D for down

 BlockageFinder: module finds all the places the